skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **shift** *(double)* - Default: *0.3*

-  This argument specifies level shifting value used in SCC iterations.
+  This argument specifies the level shifting value used in SCC iterations.
 It can be helpful to increase **shift** when it is hard to converge the SCC iterations.

 \

 - **tuning** *(double, list)* - Default: *None*

-  This argument specifies scaling factor for atomic spin constants.
+  This argument specifies the scaling factor for atomic spin constants.
 It must be used carefully.
   The list consists of the number of atomic species.
   For example, if you want to calculate an ethylene molecule with scaling factor of two which includes carbon and hydrogen atom, then you can put *[2.0, 2.0]* into **tuning** argument.